0xxCodemonkey/SecretNET.Learn/Secret_University/Articles/How_to_write_native_App_overview.md

 ## Prerequisites
 You will need [Visual Studio 2022 (17.4)](https://visualstudio.microsoft.com/downloads/) (not Visual Studio Code)  with the .NET MAUI workload installed and you should be familiar with C# and .NET.

-Since this is primarily an article about SecretNET and not about C# / .NET I will only briefly point out the most important basics here.
+Since this is primarily an article about Secret.NET and not about C# / .NET I will only briefly point out the most important basics here.
 If you want to learn more about C# I suggest you to start [here](https://dotnet.microsoft.com/en-us/learn/csharp).

 If you don't know .NET MAUI I definitely recommend you to go through the learning path [here!](https://learn.microsoft.com/en-us/training/paths/build-apps-with-dotnet-maui/), watch the [.NET MAUI for Beginners video series](https://www.youtube.com/playlist?list=PLdo4fOcmZ0oUBAdL2NwBpDs32zwGqb9DY) or check the [.NET MAUI documentation](https://learn.microsoft.com/en-us/dotnet/maui/?WT.mc_id=dotnet-35129-website&view=net-maui-7.0) and the [Enterprise Application Patterns Using .NET MAUI](https://learn.microsoft.com/en-us/dotnet/architecture/maui/).

-The [**GitHub repository of the application final application**](https://github.com/0xxCodemonkey/SecretNET.Examples/tree/main/src/SimpleSecretMauiApp) can be used as reference.
+The [**GitHub repository of the final application**](https://github.com/0xxCodemonkey/SecretNET.Examples/tree/main/src/SimpleSecretMauiApp) can be used as reference.

 ## Create a .NET MAUI project and app
 To create a new **.NET MAUI App** project with Visual Studio, in the Create a new project dialog box, select the .NET MAUI project type, and then choose the .NET MAUI App template: